RotaSmart RotaSmart

 27.5%

-Target labour level before publish.
+Target labour level before the week goes live.

 Rota cost